bufemc/a1fbox/README.md

 from [BNetzA-ONB].
 Unpack the archive (there can be an archive in the archive, unpack also this) and save the file, but renamed to ```onb.csv```, in the ./data directory.

-RNB are "Mobile Dienste, zugeteilte RNB, Stand: 12.03.2019".
-Data was copied from https://tinyurl.com/y7648pc9 - just replace the first space or tab with a semicolon.
+RNB are "Mobile Dienste, zugeteilte RNB, Stand: 07.07.2021".
+Data was copied from https://bit.ly/3jyZBU8 now - just replace the first space or tab with a semicolon.

 Country data is taken from http://country.io/data/ - http://country.io/phone.json and http://country.io/names.json -